ceyhunbcelik/PHP-Education/README.md

 #### 14. Search Data(IN)
 when we make filter by id or value but no filter by character,  this is the best way to use.

+#### 15. Search Data(FIND_IN_SET)
+Generally we are convert array data to string data for adding.
+So we need to string filter when we search in that data and this command(FIND_IN_SET) working to filter in string like array.

+- ('b', 'a,b,c,d') return 2

 ## License